-These sourdough pancakes are made with an overnight batter and a secret ingredient!
+These overnight sourdough pancakes are made with a batter that ferments with natural yeast while you sleep, and a secret ingredient to make them fluffy and delicious!

 I’m usually hesitant to call one of my recipes “the best.”
 In fact, in the 7 years I’ve shared recipes on Buttered Side Up, I’ve only given 3 recipes that title.